Is It Time To Retire Some Of Your Job Interview Questions?

-Often times, as the one conducting the interview, we tend to follow a sort of script.
+Often times, as the one conducting the job interview, we tend to follow a sort of script.
 I myself am guilty of this.
 Every time I’d interview a new employee, I’d print out my list of pre-determined questions and go through the motions.
-But I never took the time to really think about what I am asking.
-Am I asking them questions that will give me a good idea of who they are as an employee or as a person?
-The occasional, more personable, question is welcome and may help improve your company culture if hiring that applicant, but if that's all you are asking you may as well not be conducting the interview at all.Don’t waste time with the questions that may not be relevant.
+But I never took the time to really think about what I was asking.
+Am I asking the applicants questions that will give me a good idea of who they are as an employee or as a person?
+The occasional, more personable, question is welcome and may help improve your company culture if hiring that applicant, but if that's all you are asking you may as well not be conducting the job interview at all.Don’t waste time with job interview questions that may not be relevant.

 1. What is your greatest weakness?

-Save time, skip the run-around and just ask them about their strengths.
+Save time, skip the run-around and just ask your applicants about their strengths.
 After all, that's the answer you are going to end up with anyway.

 2. Why should we hire you?

 Asking questions like these can leave the applicant feeling dejected, and defeated.
-You can get an accurate picture of the employee with out making them feel like they are a waste of your time.
+You can get an accurate picture of the applicant without making them feel like they are a waste of your time.
 You don’t need to make your applicant feel like they are in a life and death fight with a handful of other applicants.

-3. If you were a “Insert random thing”, which one would you be?
+3. If you were a “insert random thing”, which one would you be?

 To hire someone for a job, I honestly don’t need to know which type of car they would be.
 In no way would this further their chances for employment.
-I don’t know anyone who, when deciding between 2 employees, says to themselves “I’d like to hire this guy, but he said that if he could be any animal he would be a wolf”.
+I don’t know anyone who, when deciding between 2 applicants, says to themselves “I’d like to hire this guy, but he said that if he could be any animal he would be a wolf”.
 NO ONE says that, and no job is determined by which famous band you would be.
 It just doesn’t happen.

 4. What would you do in this very specific situation?